OndiekiFrank/Movie-Insights-Analysis/README.md

 - Audience Ratings: Critical acclaim and audience popularity are not always aligned.

 - Studio Strength: Some studios consistently outperform competitors in ROI and reach.

+## Recommendations
+- Invest strategically in high-performing genres (Action, Animation).

+- Avoid budget bloat unless justified by past performance of similar titles.

+- Combine audience analytics with critic reviews for better market targeting.

+- Use popularity trends (e.g. on TMDb) to plan pre-release buzz.